tops4u/Ram-Tester/Docs/README.md

 If the tester reports an error, refer to the list below to diagnose the issue.

 ### Hardware Errors
-* **Defect or no RAM:** The RAM does work to provide simple functions so it can't be detected or identified.
+* **Defect or no RAM:** The RAM does not provide enough basic function to be detected or identified.
 * **GND Short:** A pin that should not have a short-circuit to ground is shorted.
-    * *Note:* Pin numbers displayed correspond to the **ZIF Socket**.
+    * *Note:* Pin numbers displayed correspond to the **ZIF socket**.
 * **Addressline Error:** The tester is unable to address the memory cells.
-    * *Possible causes:* Broken address line inside the chip, or a tester fault (Decoder, Amplifier, or Buffer).
+    * *Possible causes:* Broken address line inside the chip, or a tester fault (decoder, amplifier, or buffer).

 ### Pattern Test Errors
 The tester runs various data patterns to verify memory integrity:

 * **Pattern 0:** All cells are linearly filled with '0'.
 Cells may be stuck at '1'.
 * **Pattern 1:** All cells are linearly filled with '1'.
 Cells may be stuck at '0'.
 * **Pattern 2:** Cells are written with an alternating pattern '010101...'.
-This is performed row-wise (Write Row -> Check Row).
-Checks for Crosstalk
+This is performed row-wise (write row → check row).
+Checks for crosstalk.
 * **Pattern 3:** Cells are written with the inverted pattern of Pattern 2 ('101010...').
 This is performed row-wise.
-Checks for Crosstalk
+Checks for crosstalk.
 * **Pattern 4:** Rows are filled with pseudo-random data.
 The tester waits (refresh cycle) and re-checks the data a few rows later to verify data retention.
 * **Pattern 5:** Same as Pattern 4, but using inverted data.
 * **Pattern 6 (CBR Test):** Performs a "CAS before RAS" test.
-This checks the internal Refresh Timer logic (specific to RAMs with internal refresh logic).
+This checks the internal refresh timer logic (specific to RAMs with internal refresh logic).

 ---